cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 After clicking on the **4 Citations** link, we can see that the term **information literacy** appears in the title of all four citing works.
-This is good evidence for our citation theory.
+This is good evidence for our citation theory, but it's also a useful trick for us.

 <figure>
 <img src="images/6-image-6.png"